iqbalfarz/facebook-friend-recommendation/README.md

 - extract the dataset
 - put the jupyter notebook and dataset in the same folder
 - and run the jupyter notebook
+- if you found any library not installed on your computer. then install using pip.
 </pre>
+__How to install libraries using pip?__
+use `pip install library_name`.

 ## Team
 <a href="https://github.com/iqbal786786"><img src="https://avatars.githubusercontent.com/u/32350208?v=4" width=300></a>